On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration: Introduction

 \paragraph{Analysis beyond convexity}

-The convergence of some variants of AdaGrad has been established for nonconvex functions in the work of \cite{li2019convergence,ward2020adagrad}.
-Subsequent works \cite{li2020high, kavis2022high} demonstrate the convergence with high probability.
-The criterion used to study these convergence rates is the gradient norm of the function, which is weaker than the function value gap normally used in the study of convex functions.
+The convergence of some variants of AdaGrad has been established for nonconvex functions in the work of \cite{li2019convergence,ward2020adagrad,faw2022power} under various assumptions.
+Other works \citep{li2020high, kavis2022high} demonstrate the convergence with high probability.
+We refer the reader to \cite{faw2022power} for a more detailed survey on AdaGrad-style methods for nonconvex optimization.
+In general, the criterion used to study these convergence rates is the gradient norm of the function, which is weaker than the function value gap normally used in the study of convex functions.
 In comparison, we study the convergence of AdaGrad via the function value gap for a broader notion of convexity, known as quasar-convexity, as well as a more generalized definition of smoothness.